 Other events I’d personally return for include the Canadian Birkebeiner – the largest ski festival of its kind in North America held every February.
 In late August, I’d definitely make the trip to attend the Edmonton International Fringe Theatre Festival (only the Edinburgh Fringe Festival is bigger).

-And once the bike trails are open and the North Saskatchewan River is flowing, I know I’d enjoy an epic weekend of cycling the 150 kilometres of Edmonton River Valley trails and paddling the North Saskatchewan River.
+Once the bike trails are open and the North Saskatchewan River is flowing, I know I’d enjoy an epic weekend of cycling the 150 kilometres of Edmonton River Valley trails and paddling the North Saskatchewan River.

-Where to stay on a weekend getaway
+Where to stay on an Edmonton weekend getaway

 Choose a hotel in the downtown core for your weekend visit.
 Many of the activities are accessible by foot – and certainly great restaurants are within walking distance.